calculix/pygccx/readme.md

 - Download the whole Project.
 - Install requirements from requirements.txt with pip install -r requirements.txt
 - Append the path to pygccx to sys.path
-- Now import pygccx should work
+- Now "from pygccx import ..." should work

 # Capabilities of Pygccx:
 - Static analysis of 3D structures (only solid elements, no shells or beams)